programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 - The file ending `basicinfo.csv` comprises the video metadata.
 - The files ending in `commentnetwork.gdf` and `authors.csv`, which you don't need for this lesson.

 Save the four files associated with each video into their own folder, using the video ID as the folder’s name.
+(As mentioned above, you won't need all four files for this lesson, but they contain additional information that might be useful for further research.)
 Next, create a master directory titled `ytdt_data` and save each of these folders inside.
 You will be using the `ytdt_data` folder in the code below.

 ## Set Up your Coding Environment

 ### Install R and RStudio

-Once you have collected your data, the next step to mining YouTube comment data is to prepare the R programming workspace.
+Once you have collected your data (or downloaded the sample dataset directly from this lesson's [`/assets` folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets/text-mining-youtube-comments) on the _Programming Historian_ Github repository), the next step to mining YouTube comment data is to prepare the R programming workspace.
 R is an open-source coding language with more statistical algorithms than many proprietary tools.

 This lesson was written for R version 4.3.2 (but should work with newer versions).
 You can download R from the [Comprehensive R Archive Network](https://cran.r-project.org/).
 Make sure you select the installer corresponding to your computer’s operating system – if needed, you can refer to Taryn Dewar’s lesson [R Basics with Tabular Data](https://programminghistorian.org/lessons/r-basics-with-tabular-data), which covers how to install R and become familiar with it.